NetDevLazg/cisco-conf-log/README.md

 ### 3.We will start by updating the enviroment varaibles under the file "env_varaibles.py".
 Please make sure you update the following variables.
 Dont worrie just yet about the WEBEX_WEBHOOK URL.

-1. ubuntu_user
-2. cisco_username
+1. cisco_username
-3. cisco_password
+2. cisco_password

 ### 4.After the env_varibales are updated we will update the "schedules.yml" file with the devices you want to backup the configurations.
-Pleae note the configs will be saved on /conf_bk/config_backups/
+Pleae note the configs will be saved on /opt/cisco-conf-log/conf_bk/config_backups/

-#### Example:
+#### NONET: Please note that the cron time below means it will download the config every 5 minutes.
+Please adjust accordingly.
+If your only testig with a few devices then just leave as is and it will download the configs every 5 min.
 ```schedules:
   - site_name: DMVPN
     time: 5 * * * *